 On July 15, 1949, Yona, his parents, and his grandmother Dora arrived in Israel, and Yona enrolled in the 10th grade at the Gymnasia Herzliya.
 In 1950, the family changed their name to Oren.
 Yona continued to study Physics at the Technion in Haifa, where he met Miriam Lipkin, whom he married in August 1956 (7th of Elul 5716).

 His Ph.D. thesis, which he completed in 1962 under the supervision of Prof. Kurt Siete, concerned the measurement and analysis of cosmic ray showers by studying the associated Cherenkov radiation.

 In 1966 Yona joined the faculty at Tel Aviv University, being the first experimentalist recruited in the area of High Energy Particle Physics.
-He laid the foundations for equiping the laboratory for analyzing bubble chamber photographs of experiments carried out at CERN (Geneva).
+He laid the foundations for equipping the laboratory for analyzing bubble chamber photographs of experiments carried out at CERN (Geneva).
 During his long career at TAU Yona was an active member of many experimental collaborations at CERN.
-He spent Sabbatical leave at Argonne, Syracuse and Imperial College, London.
-He taught many undergraduate courses and laboratories at TAU, and was held in high regards by his pupils.
+He spent Sabbatical leaves at Argonne, Syracuse, and Imperial College, London.
+He taught many undergraduate courses and laboratories at TAU and was held in high regards by his students.
 He will be remembered by his colleagues as a kind and resourceful physicist, who cared and was always prepared to help others.

 Yona and Miriam have two children, Yael and Hemi (Menachem), and six grandchildren.